Taguig City Integrated Terminal Exchange: Construction

 Initially, the construction was supposed to begin in September 2016, but the groundbreaking ceremony was held in January 2018.
 The project would cost at least ₱5.20 billion and was expected to be operational by 2020.
 However, pre-construction activities were temporarily suspended due to the COVID-19 pandemic.
 Groundbreaking was initially scheduled in December 2024, but actual groundbreaking was held on February 3, 2025, which brought heavy traffic as the East Service Road portion in Western Bicutan was closed for the ceremony.
-Construction of the terminal exchange is expected to be finished by 2027 for operations to start by early 2028.
+Construction of the terminal exchange is expected to begin in the second quarter of 2026, following the resolution of right-of-way issues with the Southeast Metro Manila Expressway project traversing above it, and be finished by 2027 for operations to start by early 2028.